Updated March 30, 2020.

 A cookie message without any choice of prior and informed consent is not a cookie message that really protects the privacy of your users, nor does it live up to the requirements of the General Data Protection Regulation (GDPR).

-The following cookie disclaimers are compliant with the active consent (or implied consent or soft opt in) as described in the GDPR.
+The following cookie disclaimers are non-compliant because they rely on the now-illegal implied consent or soft opt in, as ruled unlawful by the CJEU.

 Cookie consent banners – that enable prior and informed consent – are by definition good, but they can be implemented wrongfully.